 By Jagadish Anandhan on Jan 13, 2016 3:02:09 AM

 Ensuring good application performance is crucial, especially to critical web applications, that require fast cycle times and short turnaround times for newer versions.
-How can such applications be optimally tested without spending a fortune on tools, technology and people but still meet the quality criteria and the release deadlines?
-With tightening budgets under current conditions, IT organizations are forced to do more with less.
+How can such applications be optimally tested without spending a fortune on tools, technology and people but still ensure quality assurance and on-time release?
+With tightening budgets and time-consuming processes, IT organizations are forced to do more with less.

-Conclusion - A combination of carefully selected tools, readily available cloud platform and a sound performance test strategy, can make bring the same benefits as of the conventional methods at a much lower cost.
+Conclusion - A combination of carefully selected testing tools, QA testers, readily available cloud platform and a sound performance test strategy, can make bring the same benefits as of the conventional methods at a much lower cost.